-Everyday ABA is dedicated to helping individuals with disabilities who exhibit problematic behaviors.
-Problem behavior can negatively impact the individuals quality of life, as well as their family members and friends.
-Our approach at managing problem behaviors is centered around prevention and appropriate and socially acceptable replacement skills.
+Everyday ABA is dedicated to helping individuals with disabilities and their families.
 Everyday ABA works alongside family/caregivers/teachers to systematically change behavior by providing:

 Functional Behavior Assessment - A Functional Behavior Assessment (FBA) obtains information, in naturally occurring conditions, about the purposes (or functions) a behavior serves for a person.
 Everyday ABA provides clients with an FBA which consists of an FBA Parent Interview, FBA Teacher Interview (if applicable), FBA Individual Interview (if applicable), baseline problem behavior data collection, direct observations, development of hypothesis for function of behavior, development of Behavior Intervention Plan (BIP), training in strategies, teaching procedures, and crisis management, BIP data collection, and program monitoring follow up services.

 Behavior Intervention Plan - A Behavior Intervention Plan (BIP) is a step by step plan which is developed after an FBA is written.
 The BIP Everyday ABA develops has (4) major components: Motivating Operations Strategies, Antecedent Strategies, Teaching Strategies, and Consequence Strategies.
 The BIP is individualized for not only the client, but also the family.
 It is extremely important that the BIP is feasible for all family members to do as well as focus on meaningful skill replacement.

 Parent/Caregiver Training and Feedback - Everyday ABA provides direct in home training for family members, friends or team members.
 This is done by providing (a) instruction (b) modeling (c) role-reversing and (d) providing performance-based feedback.